Science Warriors

 • Foster proactive approaches to addressing pressing environmental challenges.

-• Train scientist organizers to utilize scientific knowledge/tools to protect their lands.
+• Train scientist-organizers to utilize scientific knowledge/tools to protect their lands.

 • Hold regular check-ins, workshops, and presentations to support fellows' projects.